 Here are the two types of arsenic removal that you can use:

-The preferred treatment technology for this will be the granular ferric absorption system.
+The preferred treatment technology for this is the titanium dioxide media filter system.
 This particular system works effectively in removing the arsenic and it is both easy to maintain and operate.
 It also won’t let arsenic be returned to the environment thus making it the effective one so far.
+It lasts longer than the other type of media (ferric oxide).

-Another option that you can follow is the granular ferric POU cartridge system which will remove the arsenic from a specific tap wherein in common cases, the kitchen sink.
-The cartridge use in this is the same-media used for the whole-house system.
+Another option that you can is a POU cartridge system which will remove the arsenic from a specific tap wherein in common cases, the kitchen sink.

 These systems can produce two quarts per minute and they are used to treat the water for drinking and cooking.
 The duration of these cartridges can last for up to a year and it costs $400 for the installation and $120 for the maintenance.